Fairy (brand)

-Fairy is an international brand, primarily used for washing up liquid and dishwasher detergent, owned by the American multinational consumer products company, Procter & Gamble.
-The brand originated in the United Kingdom and is now used on a number of P&G products in various markets.
+Fairy is a brand of dishwasher detergent, owned by the American multinational consumer products company Procter & Gamble.
+The brand originated in the United Kingdom in 1898 and is now used on a number of P&G products in various markets.

-It is closely related to the Dawn dishwashing product range sold in the USA and to Dreft, Yes and JAR brands used by P&G in various European and international markets.
+It is closely related to the Dawn dishwashing product range sold in the US and to Dreft, Yes and JAR brands used by P&G in various European and international markets.

-In the United Kingdom and Ireland, Fairy Liquid is traditionally green, as mentioned in the well-known advertising jingle "Now hands that do dishes can feel as soft as your face with mild green Fairy Liquid".

-P&G use the Fairy brand in many European markets for premium hand and automatic dishwashing products and also for a range of non-bio and sensitive skin focused laundry products in the UK and Ireland.

-Fairy Liquid is available in a variety of colour, scent, format and packaging designs which, vary somewhat in each market.
-The original white bottle with red cap used in the United Kingdom and Ireland was replaced with PET bottles.

 Fairy soap bars were originally manufactured by Newcastle upon Tyne company Thomas Hedley Co., which was acquired by Procter & Gamble in 1927.

-50th anniversary

-In February 2010, Fairy brought back the original washing-up-liquid bottle (which was used until 2000) to celebrate 50 years of the brand.
-Nanette Newman, who appeared in the 1980s TV advertisements, returned for a new campaign to promote the launch.

 Other products

 In the United Kingdom and Ireland, Fairy is also a longstanding brand of non-biological laundry detergent, the original soap-based variant being known as Fairy Snow.
 Fairy Non-Bio has added fabric-conditioner to its product range.
 Like Fairy dish detergents, its traditional trademark is a walking baby.